ktonon/two-medium-model/README.md

 growth from a completely different direction.
 Rather than beginning with geological interpretation, 2MM arrives at the idea through the internal physics of the LCM.
-Under sustained high compression, the model predicts that LCM-wave collapse and proton formation act as a continuous energy sink in planetary interiors, naturally introducing slow mass increase over geological timescales.
+Under sustained high compression, the model predicts that LCM-wave confinement and proton formation act as a continuous energy sink in planetary interiors, naturally introducing slow mass increase over geological timescales.

 One of the long-standing obstacles for expansion hypotheses has been the absence of a physically grounded mechanism capable of driving sustained